Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

-# Perfect Rentals | Keyboard Shortcuts (Text Replacements)
+<h1 id="top">Perfect Rentals | Keyboard Shortcuts (Text Replacements)</h1>

-Collection of `bash` scripts to manage (delete and enter) keyboard shortcuts (aka.
+This is a script to install a collection of `bash` scripts to manage (delete and enter) keyboard shortcuts (aka.
 Text Replacements) for your Mac computer for seller lead generation.
-The script will delete and replace all your shortcuts with a [collection of real estate lead generation shortcuts](#text-replacement--keyboard-shortcuts-reference-reference).
+The script will replace all your shortcuts with a [collection of real estate lead generation shortcuts](#reference).

-## Why do I want this?

 <h2 id="why">Why do I want this?</h2>

-When talking to seller leads, realtors, or any marketing target, you will frequently ask the same questions to your audience via your preferred messaging app:
+When talking to seller leads, realtors, or any sales and marketing audience, you will frequently ask the same questions or write the same content to your audience.
+For example, when you are talking to a seller lead, you may ask the same questions over and over again:

 - What is the property address?
 - Why are you selling?